 \section{Introduction}

-In finance, \cite{Engle2000} coined the term \emph{ultra-high-frequency data} referring to irregularly spaced time series recorded at the highest possible frequency corresponding to each transaction or change in bid/ask offer.
-Financial high-frequency time series include stock prices, foreign exchange rates and commodity prices.
-The availability of these high-frequency data allows econometricians to construct more precise models while facing some new challenges.
+In finance, \cite{Engle2000} coined the term \emph{ultra-high-frequency data}, meaning irregularly spaced time series recorded at the highest possible frequency corresponding to each transaction or change in bid/ask offer.
+Financial high-frequency time series include stock prices, foreign exchange rates, and commodity prices.
+The availability of this high-frequency data allows econometricians to construct more precise models, while facing some new challenges.

 A key object in financial econometrics is volatility of the price process.
+A vast number of papers have demonstrated the benefits of using high-frequency data for volatility estimations in various financial applications.
+In derivative pricing, incorporating high-frequency information into pricing models of options leads to increased profits from option trading (see e.g., \citealp{Bandi2008b, Corsi2013, Sanfelici2014}).
+In risk management, using high-frequency estimates of volatility as a basis for determining the value-at-risk and expected shortfall increases their precision (see e.g., \citealp{Brownlees2010, Zikes2015, Bee2016}).
+In portfolio optimization, daily portfolio rebalancing based on high-frequency estimates of volatility improves portfolio allocations (see e.g., \citealp{Liu2009, Hautsch2015, Lunde2016}).
+Especially in the last case, covariance matrices of large dimensions are often required.
+Furthermore, in algorithmic trading, analyzing high-frequency data is necessary as decisions are also made at high frequencies (see e.g., \citealp{Christensen2012, Loveless2013, Arce2019}).
+Computationally efficient algorithms for estimating the variance and covariance are therefore crucial for practical use.

-For continuous processes, volatility over a given time interval (e.g.\ a day) is typically measured by the \emph{quadratic variation} (see e.g.\ \citealp{Andersen2001, Barndorff-Nielsen2002a}).
-In the theoretically ideal setting for the price process, it can be straightforwardly estimated by the \emph{realized variance}.
-In practice, however, the so-called \emph{efficient price} is concealed as the observed prices are contaminated by the \emph{market microstructure noise} making the realized variance significantly biased at high frequencies.
-The market microstructure noise is caused by various frictions in the trading process such as discretness of price values, bid-ask spread and information effects (see e.g.\ \citealp{Hansen2006}).
+For continuous processes, volatility over a given time interval (e.g., a day) is typically measured by the quadratic variation (see e.g., \citealp{Andersen2001, Barndorff-Nielsen2002a}).
+In the theoretically ideal setting for the price process, it can be straightforwardly estimated by the realized variance.
+In practice, however, the so-called efficient price is concealed, as the observed prices are contaminated by market microstructure noise, making the realized variance significantly biased at high frequencies.
+Market microstructure noise is caused by various frictions in the trading process, such as the discretness of the prices, the bid--ask spread, and information effects (see e.g., \citealp{Hansen2006}).